Wind-WindKids/winding/samples/sophieandwind/ice.md

 It wasn’t perfect, but it was enough.

 That evening, the Mac chimed.
 The Dragon’s avatar shimmered back into view, wings catching golden light.

 “Skies are still closed,” it said,
 “but we can train again.”

 Wind smiled.
-It wasn’t flying — not yet —
-but at least it was a start.
+It wasn’t flying — not yet — but at least it was a start.

+@background: icy texture, light blue and white, a tinge of gold on the right, near the word back, subtle frost patterns.

 @comment: hidden
 everywhere and every time.